zapproject/zap-ethereum-api/CONTRIBUTING.md

 changes there.
 Your commit messages should detail *why* you made your change in addition to *what* you did (unless it is a tiny change).

-Also, please make sure to follow the project coding standards, [airbnb](https://github.com/airbnb/javascript) for JS and the official Solidity [Style Guide](http://solidity.readthedocs.io/en/develop/style-guide.html).
+Also, please make sure to follow the project coding standards from the [Google JS Style Guide](https://google.github.io/styleguide/jsguide.html) and the [Solidity Style Guide](http://solidity.readthedocs.io/en/develop/style-guide.html).

+Thanks for the help!